 Step-by-step cleaning process

-Necessary Cleaning – when cleaning your credit card terminals, you first need to remove dust, debris, grime, and other accumulated dirt.
+Necessary Cleaning – when cleaning and disinfecting credit card terminals, you first need to remove dust, debris, grime, and other accumulated dirt.
 A clean disposable cloth and a small cup of warm water with a small amount of liquid dish detergent dissolved will handle the surface grime, but won’t kill the germs – bacteria or viruses.
 Canned air is useful for removing debris between the keys.
 Card reader cleaning cards clean internal mechanisms and are available from a wide variety of online sources.

 Disinfecting – The best method for disinfecting terminals is to use disposable disinfectant wipes for electronic devices.
 A close second is a disposable cloth sprayed with disinfectant cleaning spray for electronics.
 Caution should be used in using general-purpose disinfecting wipes as could contain high levels of alcohol that could damage the protective coating smart terminal’s screens.
 The keys on credit card terminals with keypads might require both canned air and small content swaps sprayed with an electronics disinfecting spray to ensure the surfaces are sanitized.

-As an additional precaution, you could use a UV light sanitizer, which kills 99.9% of the bacteria on exposed frequently touched surfaces.
+As an additional precaution, you could use a UV light sanitizer, which kills 99.9% of the bacteria exposed frequently touched surfaces.

 It is always a good idea to check with the terminal manufacturer to ensure the cleaning chemicals you intend to use are safe to use on your particular terminals, especially if this is the first time you are cleaning your terminal.
 Using unapproved methods or chemicals may void your equipment warranty or damage the equipment.

-Things You Should Never do.
+Things You Should Never Do.

 · Never spray any liquid directly on your POS credit card terminal.

-· When using disposable wipes, remove excess fluid, excess fluid could drip into openings in the reader and damage it.
+· When using disposable wipes, remove excess fluid; excess fluid could drip into openings in the reader and damage it.

-What You Should Always do,
+What You Should Always Do.

 · Collect all your cleaning supplies, including disposable gloves, before getting started.